zhaoziheng/SAT-DS/README.md

   journal={arXiv preprint arXiv:2312.17183},
 }
 ```
 And if you use any of these datasets in SAT-DS, please cite the corresponding papers.
+A summerized citation information can be found in `citation.bib` .